News & Publications

 The expanded California Earned Income Tax Credit (CalEITC), the Young Child Tax Credit, and the federal EITC can combine to put hundreds or even thousands of extra dollars in your pocket.
 That’s money you can use for rent, school tuition, utilities, groceries, and other important expenses.

-401(k) limit increases to $23,000 for 2024, IRA limit rises to $7,000
+401(k) limit increases to $23,500 for 2025, IRA limit remains $7,000

-WASHINGTON — The Internal Revenue Service announced today that the amount individuals can contribute to their 401(k) plans in 2024 has increased to $23,000, up from $22,500 for 2023.
+The Internal Revenue Service announced today that the amount individuals can contribute to their 401(k) plans in 2025 has increased to $23,500, up from $23,000 for 2024.